-TechGYRLS is a youth empowerment program designed to raise girls’ interest, confidence and self-efficacy in the critical areas of science, technology, engineering, arts and mathematics (STEAM).
-The TechGYRLS program will help young girls develop the usage of technological tools, critical thinking and problem-solving skills in any profession they pursue.
-The program offers students a safe, supportive, girls-only environment for exploration and learning using curriculum comprised of design, animation, programming and robotics.
+TechGYRLS is a youth empowerment program designed to raise girls’ interest & confidence in the critical areas of science, technology, engineering, arts & mathematics (STEAM).
+The TechGYRLS program will help girls, ages 9-14 in grades 4th – 8th, develop the usage of team building, technological tools, critical thinking and problem-solving skills to advance participants socially and academically to compete for jobs within a 21st Century workforce.

 From STEM to STEAM

 New research shows that it is imperative to include the Arts in curriculums that were once focused exclusively on Science, Technology, Engineering, and Math to help transform the 21st century economy.
 By adding Art and Design to the equation, STEM becomes STEAM.
 Visit the following links for more information:

 - The Evolution of a Game-Changing Acronym: Why Government Recognition of STEAM is Critical